michhar/ms-pythonbot/README.md

 [Flask](http://flask.pocoo.org/) is the web app framework used here for message routing and where all of the bot logic is written.

+[Flask-OpenID](https://github.com/puiterwijk/flask-oidc) is used for authentication (decorates the routing function in the bot app - see code).

 ## How to run

 This example is a "Hi there!" and news fetching Python bot using the [Flask microframework](http://flask.pocoo.org/) to work with the Bot Framework on Azure or even just locally with the Bot Framework Emulator (recommended to use for testing and dev).